In a world where a microscopic entity can halt the hustle and bustle of entire nations, the importance of vaccines cannot be overstated.

 18th Century: The Genesis of Immunisation

 The concept of vaccination took root in 1796 when Edward Jenner, an English physician, discovered that milkmaids who had contracted cowpox appeared to be immune to smallpox.
+This led to the creation of the first smallpox jab.

-19th Century: Advancements and Discoveries
+19th Century: Vaccine Advancements and Discoveries

 Louis Pasteur, the eminent French biologist, further propelled the field by developing vaccines for chicken cholera, anthrax, and rabies.
+The term ‘vaccine,’ derived from the Latin word ‘vacca’ for cow, was coined to honour Jenner’s groundbreaking work.

-The 20th century witnessed an explosion of vaccine expansion, with Albert Calmette and Camille Guerin developing the Bacillus Calmette-Guerin (BCG) shield for tuberculosis.
+The 20th century witnessed an explosion in vaccine expansion, with Albert Calmette and Camille Guerin developing the Bacillus Calmette-Guerin (BCG) shield for tuberculosis.
+A few years later, Jonas Salk and Albert Sabin created distinct shots for polio, ushering in a new age of prevention.

 Late 20th to Early 21st Century: Molecular and Genetic Milestones